Second annual 'Tampon Tuesday' donation drive in Kingston brings in more than 128,000 products

 Items will be distributed to agencies across the KFL&A region in the coming days, including the Boys & Girls Club, Dawn House, Elizabeth Fry Society of Kingston, Girls Inc, HIV/AIDS Regional Services Mobile Services, Integrated Care Hub, Home Base Housing – One Roof, Rise 149, In From the Cold, KCHC Pathways to Education, KHSC Detox, Kingston Interval House, Kingston Youth Shelter, L&A Interval House, Lunch by George, Maltby Centre, Martha’s Table, Partners in Mission Food Bank, Resolve Counselling Centres, Rural Frontenac Community Services, Southern Frontenac – Food Bank, Street Health, and St. Vincent de Paul Society.

-Disclosure: MOVE 98.3 is a Bell Media radio station in Kingston, Ont.
-Bell Media is also the parent company of CTV News Ottawa.
+Disclosure: MOVE 98.3 is owned by Bell Media, the parent company of CTV News.